KevCui/deepseek-cli/README.md

 ## Note

 This script is designed to process one question and answer at a time, delivering in plain text format.
-It is optimized for command-line use, enabling users to rapidly retrieve answers directly in the terminal, without having to engage in a conversation with Deepseek.
+It is optimized for command-line use, enabling users to rapidly retrieve answers directly in the terminal, without having to engage in a conversation with DeepSeek.

 ---